-Federal agencies and instrumentalities (other than DOE) are eligible to apply for funding as a subrecipient, but are not eligible to apply as a Prime Recipient.
+Federal agencies and instrumentalities (other than DOE) are eligible to apply for funding as a Subrecipient, but are not eligible to apply as a prime recipient.

-The National Energy and Technology Laboratory (NETL) is ineligible to participate as a prime applicant or as a team member/sub-recipient on any application because of NETL's role in developing the requirements for this announcement.
+The National Energy and Technology Laboratory is not eligible to participate as a prime applicant or as a team member/sub-recipient on another entities application because of its role in developing the requirements for this announcement.